apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

 Enabling and Calibrating Off-Board DRV2605 LRA Actuator
 -------------------------------------------------------

-This tutorial shows you how to enable an existing application to run on a device with an off-board DRV2605 device connected to it.
-It allows you to quickly bring up and run a Mynewt application on a device to calibrate and actuate the device from the application console.

-We use the **sensors\_test** application running on an nRF52-DK board to communicate, via the I2C interface, with the :doc:`Adafruit DRV2605 <https://learn.adafruit.com/adafruit-drv2605-haptic-controller-breakout/overview>` sensor.
-The sensors\_test application is a sample application that demonstrates all the features of the Mynewt sensor framework.
-The driver includes the ``drv2605`` shell command that allows you to view the status, calibrate and actuate your motor.
+This tutorial shows you how to run the **sensors\_test** application on an nRF52-DK board to communicate, via the I2C interface, with the :doc:`Adafruit DRV2605 <https://learn.adafruit.com/adafruit-drv2605-haptic-controller-breakout/overview>` device.
+The DRV2605 driver includes the ``drv2605`` shell command that allows you to quickly to view the status, calibrate and actuate your motor in preperation for using it programmatically in your own app.

 This tutorial shows you how to:

 -  Create and build the application and bootloader targets.
 -  Connect a DRV2605 actuator device to an nRF52-DK board.
--  Run ``drv2605`` shell commands to view the actuator data and control the drv2605 sensor device.
+-  Run ``drv2605`` shell commands to view the actuator data and control the drv2605 device.

 .. contents::
   :local: